Estimated reading time: 5 minutes

 Making a Living Out of Public Speaking

 Some people make an entire business out of public speaking.

 They travel the world, delivering keynote speeches and presentations to audiences at corporate conferences and industry events.
-Some even offer their expertise as a consultant, working with companies and presenting their expertise to staff behind office walls.
+Some even offer their expertise as a consultant, working with companies and presenting their expertise to the staff behind office walls.

 There are multiple channels through which you can earn profit as a public speaker.
 But even if you don’t see it as a full-time career, taking on the occasional speaking gig can help you take your existing career to the next level.